Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 Although heat is included in the name, you can use a heat pump for cooling.
-It works by transferring heat instead of generating it (the way a furnace does) which is why it can be used as a two way unit.
-It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of SEER rating.
-Just look at these two high quality systems from Lennox.
+It works by moving heat instead of generating it (the way a furnace does) which is why it can be used as a dual function system.
+It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of SEER rating.
+Just look at these two high quality units from Lennox.

 What is SEER and HSPF?

 SEER is an efficiency rating for air conditioning systems, and the higher the number, the better it is.
 The difference between 23.5 and 26 is not crazy though, and the efficiency changes depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
-You can tell from these examples when comparing efficiency ratings, air conditioners are mostly equal, if not a little better depending on the system you choose.
-The greatest difference between them is that heat pumps can also add warmth to your home while an AC only cools.
+You can tell from these examples when comparing efficiency ratings, air conditioners are mostly equal, if not superior depending on the system you choose.
+The biggest difference between them is that heat pumps can also add warmth to your home while an AC only cools.

 Does climate matter for heat pumps?

-Heat pumps are much more effective in warmer climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-We encourage you to consult with a NATE certified HVAC pro who has experience in your city before getting your heart set on a heat pump.
+Heat pumps are much more effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+We recommend a consultation with a ACE certified HVAC pro who has experience in your city before getting your heart set on a heat pump.
 If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
 Once the temperature drops too low, it's much harder for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
-This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption through the roof.
+This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption through the roof.

 How does a heat pump stack up against a furnace?